Joe Rogan has become something of a household name with hosting the UFC fights and Netflix stand up comedy specials.

 In their three-way discussion, Aubrey, Joe, and Steven discuss all things creativity, success, happiness, and mastery and will give any aspiring creative the tools and mindsets they need to create wild success.

-The Best Joe Rogan Podcasts on Science, Politics, and History
+The Best Joe Rogan Podcast Episodes on Science, Politics, and History

 20. Episode #1276 with Ben Shapiro

 I’m going to be completely honest.
 I disagree with Ben Shapiro on a significant number of his beliefs.
 And so does Joe.
 Which is why this particular discussion is that much more interesting.
 Despite their disagreements.
 Despite the fact that Ben is a conservative Orthodox Jew who is morally (although not legally) opposed to gay marriage and ardently adheres to his religious doctrine, he and Joe have one of the most cordial and enlightening discussions on the show to date.